trentlarson/P2P-Docs/README.md

    * FAQ: on repo crashes, go to add a repo and cancel and then it works
  * search through repository files (not just Jean's file)
  * program auto-update (medium)
+ * use repo ID numbers everywhere (instead of names)
+ * fix the new-repo transition to slide whole screen (not half)
+ * make a consistent styling for the whole app
  * rework graphics with repo pic
    * http://www.clker.com/clipart-vertical-file-cabinet.html
    * http://search.coolclips.com/media/?D=busi1110